Armed Forces of El Salvador

-The Armed Forces of El Salvador (Fuerza Armada de El Salvador) are the official governmental military forces of El Salvador.
-The Forces have three branches: the Salvadoran Army, the Salvadoran Air Force and the Navy of El Salvador.
+The Armed Forces of El Salvador (Fuerza Armada de El Salvador) are the military forces of El Salvador, consisting of three branches: the Salvadoran Army, the Salvadoran Air Force and the Navy of El Salvador.
+The President is the commander-in-chief, while administration is the responsibility of the Minister of National Defense.
+The legal basis of the military includes Articles 211 and 212 of the 1983 constitution, the 1998 Organic Law of the Armed Forces of El Salvador, and the 2002 National Defense Law.